Korean Air Lines Flight 007: U.S. reaction and further developments

 An emergency session of the ICAO was held in Montreal, Canada.
 On September 12, 1983, the Soviet Union used its veto to block a United Nations resolution condemning it for shooting down the aircraft.

 Shortly after the Soviet Union shot down KAL 007, the Port Authority of New York and New Jersey, operating the commercial airports around New York City, denied Soviet aircraft landing rights, in violation of the United Nations Charter that required the host nation to allow all member countries access to the UN.
 In reaction, TASS and some at the UN raised the question of whether the UN should move its headquarters from the United States.
 Charles Lichenstein, acting U.S. permanent representative to the UN under Ambassador Kirkpatrick, responded, "We will put no impediment in your way.
 The members of the U.S. mission to the United Nations will be down at the dockside waving you a fond farewell as you sail off into the sunset."
 Administration officials were quick to announce that Lichenstein was speaking only for himself.

 In the Cold War context of Operation RYAN, the Strategic Defence Initiative, Pershing II missile deployment in Europe, and the upcoming Exercise Able Archer, the Soviet Government perceived the incident with the South Korean airliner to be a portent of war.
 The Soviet hierarchy took the official line that KAL Flight 007 was on a spy mission, as it "flew deep into Soviet territory for several hundred kilometres [miles], without responding to signals and disobeying the orders of interceptor fighter planes".
 They claimed its purpose was to probe the air defences of highly sensitive Soviet military sites in the Kamchatka Peninsula and Sakhalin Island.
 The Soviet government expressed regret over the loss of life, but offered no apology and did not respond to demands for compensation.
 Instead, the Soviet Union blamed the CIA for this "criminal, provocative act".

-In a comparative study of the two tragedies published in 1991, political scientist Robert Entman points out that with KAL 007, "the angle taken by the US media emphasised the moral bankruptcy and guilt of the perpetrating nation.
-With Iran Air 655, the frame de-emphasised guilt and focused on the complex problems of operating military high technology".
+In 1991, political scientist Robert Entman issued a comparative study of the KAL 007 event and the 1988 shooting down of Iran Air Flight 655 by a U.S. warship.
+Entman stated that in the former case, "the angle taken by the US media emphasised the moral bankruptcy and guilt of the perpetrating nation", while in the latter, "the frame de-emphasised guilt and focused on the complex problems of operating military high technology".